This has been a long-debated question. The short answer is yes.

 Dishcloth to cover a kitchen aid if that is your choice machine.

 First Step: Pick your machine and fill it only half full of cream!

 Second Step: Turn your machine on or hand turn it until the cream comes clear to the top, breaks back down and you see yellow clumps of butter.
 The buttermilk will be splashing all sides of the jar.
 If you are using the kitchen aid, cover it with the dishtowel, so the buttermilk does not splash all over.

 Third Step: Take your spoon and try to clump or ball the butter up in machine you are using and then scoop it into your bowl.

 Fifth Step: Wash out the butter in your bowl by running cold water over it and mixing with your hands.
-Repeat this method until the water in the bowl runs clear then drain water out of bowl and bring to your counter.
+Repeat this method until the water in the bowl runs clear then drain water out of the bowl and bring to your counter.

 Sixth Step: Salt using 1tsp to 1Tbls and or use brown sugar for special occasions.
 Work the salt or sugar you have put on your butter in with your hands.
-If you want unsalted, you would skip this step.
+If you want unsalted, you will skip this step.